 You can use any code editor you choose.
 I use Visual Studio Code which can be used with the handy Ghost VS Code extension.

-The theme is built using a build tool called esbuild - this tool does things link minimising and bundling the css and JavaScript code used by the theme and runs automatically whenever you use the npm run dev command.
 To create an installable zip file that contains all the built assets needed to run the theme on a external web site, use the npm run zip task.
-The built files, including your latest changes, will be added a single zip file located at dist/transmission.zip and this can be installed on your site.
-You can read about automating the release process in the next section.
+The built files, including your latest changes, plus all the other files needed by the theme will be added a single zip file located at dist/transmission.zip.
+This zip file can be installed on your site.

 Release utility